NoahCHuber/CSCISeniorProject/docs/Proposal.md

 Proposed Implementation Language(s)
 -----------------------------------

- - Python
- - C++
- - Powershell
+ - PowerShell Script

 Libraries, Packages, Development Kit(s)
 --------------------------------------------------------------------------------------------------

+- **Primary Language**: PowerShell 5.1+
+- **GUI Framework**: .NET Windows Forms (via PowerShell)
+- **Packaging Tool**: PS2EXE
+- **External APIs**: National Vulnerability Database (NVD)

-While we may not use third-party libraries directly, we will be using programs like RavenDevTeam/TALON to see the implementation of Python scripts in Powershell to run commands to alter system settings. \
+While we may not use third-party libraries directly, we will be using programs like RavenDevTeam/TALON to see the implementation of Python scripts in Powershell to run commands to alter system settings.
-We will also be using Hellzerg/Optimizer as a reference to a similar optimizer but with different outcomes. \
+We will also be using Hellzerg/Optimizer as a reference to a similar optimizer but with different outcomes.
-The UI and software version number functionality would like to be similar to Norton 360. \
+The UI and software version number functionality would like to be similar to Norton 360 or Avast.

-Any supporting libraries, packages, or other development kits will be listed here at a later date.
+**Design Features**
+- Modular code with reusable scripts per module
+- Auto-detection of internet connectivity for vulnerability scanning
+- System restore point support
+- Tabbed, user-friendly Windows Forms interface
+- Graceful error handling and rollback on failure

 Additional Software/Equipment Needed
 ------------------------------------

 Hardware:
  - Windows PC 11
+ - 4GB RAM minimum
+ - Dual-core CPU minimum
- - Amd64 (Not Arm64 or aarch)
+ - Amd64 (Not Arm64 or aarch) architecture

 Software:
+ - PowerShell 5.1+ (built-in)
- - VSCode
+ - VSCode / GitHub (for editing and collaboration)
- - Terminal/Powershell
+ - NVD API

 Personal Motivation
 -------------------